maznicky/AR2HUB/README.md

 Everything starts disabled; nothing scans until you toggle it on.

-Distances are shown in metres (studs / 2.75) to match Matcha's own ESP.
+Distances are shown in meters (studs / 2.75) to match Matchas.

-Matcha's Players handle can go stale mid-session.
-When it does, player-based features idle and recover on their own instead of erroring, and the aimbot says so rather than silently tracking only zombies.
-The script also waits for the handle before loading the UI, because the menu cannot accept clicks if it is built while the handle is down.
+Matcha's Players handle can go stale mid-session (unless its the games anti-cheat i have no idea.)
+When it does, player-based features idle and recover on their own instead of erroring.